inlieuoffun/inlieuoffun.github.io/index.md

 the upcoming week.
 Sundays usually include an unannounced Mystery Guest.

-Episodes are streamed live on [Crowdcast](https://www.crowdcast.io/lawfareblog), YouTube, and a variety of other streaming platforms, and you can watch recordings of past episodes from the [In Lieu of Fun channel][yt] on YouTube.
+Episodes are streamed live on [Crowdcast](https://www.crowdcast.io/lawfareblog), [YouTube][yt], and a variety of other streaming platforms.
+You can find links to recordings of past episodes from the [Episode Log](episodes.html).

+See anything wrong?
+If so, please [file an issue](https://site.inlieuof.fun/issues/new) and one of our loyal volunteers will look into it.

 ## Coming soon